Office: Armory 203E

-Mei-Ling McNamara is a journalist and assistant professor who works in both print and broadcast media, with a focus on human rights reporting, social justice issues and in-depth investigations.
-She has worked for a number of media outlets, including The Guardian, CNN International and Al-Jazeera English as a writer, producer and filmmaker.
+is a journalist and assistant professor at the University of Colorado, Boulder who works in both print and broadcast media, with a focus on human rights reporting, criminal and social justice issues and in-depth investigations.
+She produces multimedia investigations with the Guardian, and has worked for a number of international and national media outlets, including CNN International and Al-Jazeera English as a writer, producer and documentary filmmaker.

 She holds a PhD in Trans-Disciplinary Documentary Film at the University of Edinburgh where her work examined the nexus between liminality, trauma and the experience of survivors of human trafficking.
 She also holds an MA in Journalism from Goldsmiths, University of London, an MA in American Literature from the University of Essex, and a BA in English from the University of California, Davis.
 She has produced documentaries and multimedia investigations in the UK, US, Africa and Asia, and holds memberships to the Society of Professional Journalists, the Freedom of Information Coalition, the Foreign Press Association and the ACLU.